Robinho: 2010–11 season

 On 31 August 2010, Robinho moved to AC Milan from Manchester City for a fee of £15 million (€18M), signing a four-year contract.
 He made his debut as a substitute in a 2–0 defeat to newly promoted Cesena.
 He started his first game with Milan in their 1–0 win over Genoa.
 He scored his first goal in injury time against Chievo to make the score 3–1 on 16 October 2010.
 He continued his goalscoring form with a goal the following week in a Serie A match against Napoli on 25 October 2010.
 He then scored the first goal for Milan against Sampdoria, but Giampaolo Pazzini equalised on the hour mark to end as a draw.

 On 4 December 2010, Robinho scored the second goal for Milan against Brescia in their 3–0 win at the San Siro.
 Eight days later, on 12 December, he again scored the second goal in a 3–0 victory for Milan against Bologna.
 He scored his first goal of 2011 against Bari to give Milan another 3–0 victory.
 On 29 January, he scored against Catania following a deflection from a Zlatan Ibrahimović free-kick to give Milan a 1–0 lead, then assisted Ibrahimović to give Milan a 2–0 win.
 On 12 February 2011, he scored his first brace for Milan against Parma to help Milan to a 4–0 win.
 Against Cagliari, Robinho scored a brace in the 37th week of Serie-A on 14 May 2011, leading to celebrations of the Scudetto winners after the match.

 2011–12 season

 He started the 2011–12 Serie A season well, taking part in Milan's win over Inter Milan in the Supercoppa Italiana.
-Scoring 11 goals in all competitions, Robinho helped Milan to a second-place finish in the Serie A.
+Scoring eleven goals in all competitions, Robinho helped Milan to a second-place finish in Serie A.